Back to Blog

-When designing enterprise Wi-Fi infrastructure, one of the most important decisions you'll make is how users authenticate to your network.
-Two dominant approaches have emerged: traditional captive portals and the newer Passpoint (Hotspot 2.0) standard.
-Each has distinct advantages and trade-offs that make them suited to different scenarios.
+When you're designing enterprise Wi-Fi in 2026, one of the biggest decisions is how users get authenticated.
+Two approaches dominate: the tried-and-true captive portal and the newer Passpoint (Hotspot 2.0) standard.
+Each has its strengths - and understanding those trade-offs will save you headaches down the road.

 What is a Captive Portal?

 Captive portals have been the standard guest Wi-Fi solution for over two decades.
-They're familiar to users, flexible in implementation, and work with virtually any device.
+Everyone knows how they work, they're flexible to implement, and they work with basically any device that can open a browser.

 What is Passpoint (Hotspot 2.0)?

-Passpoint is a certification program based on the IEEE 802.11u standard.
-It enables devices to automatically discover and securely connect to Wi-Fi networks without user interaction.
-Think of it as the Wi-Fi equivalent of cellular roaming: your device automatically finds and connects to compatible networks based on pre-established credentials.
+Passpoint is based on the IEEE 802.11u standard, and it takes a completely different approach.
+Devices automatically discover and securely connect to compatible Wi-Fi networks without any user interaction.
+Think of it like cellular roaming - your phone just finds and connects to compatible networks based on credentials you've already set up.
+This is the same technology that powers carrier WiFi offload and WiFi Calling.

-Passpoint uses WPA2/WPA3-Enterprise encryption and authenticates via EAP methods, providing cellular-grade security.
-OpenRoaming, built on Passpoint, extends this to create a global federation of networks that devices can seamlessly roam between.
+Passpoint uses WPA2/WPA3-Enterprise encryption and authenticates through EAP methods - basically cellular-grade security for Wi-Fi.
+OpenRoaming extends this even further, creating a global federation of networks that devices can roam between seamlessly.

 Captive Portal Experience